HomeKit Automation Guide

 Delays both before and after an automation (or even during) can be a useful tool when crafting more advanced automation behaviours that include linked automations or timed activities.
 HomeKit is a bit lacking in this area when compared to other platforms, and only supports one kind of delay; an undo timer.

 In the Home app any automation your create will have a Turn Off option at the bottom of the rule, or at the end of the creation steps.
 The default, naturally, is Never.
 This can be changed to a number of preset values from 1 minute up to 4 hours.
-This is a useful feature that allows for anything that was turned on by the rule to be automatically turned off again.
+This is a useful feature that is supposed to allow for anything that was turned on by the rule to be automatically turned off again, but seems to only work for lights at this time.

 But what if you want to delay when an action starts?
 That gets a bit trickier.
 A good way to do this is to use a dummy switch.
 While this is a useful automation tool, HomeKit doesn’t support this functionality natively.
 A good solution is to use Homebridge and the homebridge-dummy plugin.
 This plugin allows for stateless, stateful, and timed switches to be added easily to your HomeKit setup.